 Most of the Academy's income is obtained from the ESFA/ D f E in the form of recurrent grants, the use of which is restricted to specified purposes.
-The grants received during the year ended 31 August 2023 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+The grants received during the year ended 31 August 2024 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

 The academy also receives other grants for capital expenditure and in accordance with the Charities Statement of Recommended Practice (SORP) these grants are shown in the Statement of Financial Activities as restricted income.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.

-Whilst the Statement of Financial Activities shows a £60,881 surplus for the year ended 31st August 2023, it should be noted that this is largely due to the actuarial gain of £507,000 on the Local Government Pension Scheme which is a non-cash item and does not impact our reserves.
+Whilst the Statement of Financial Activities shows a £338,988 deficit (2023: £60,881 surplus) for the year ended 31st August 2024, it should be noted that this is largely due to depreciation of £564,631 and the actuarial loss of £57,000 (2023: actuarial gain of £507,000) on the Local Government Pension Scheme which is a non-cash item and does not impact our reserves.

-The Statement of Financial Activities shows we achieved net income of £263,747 before depreciation and pension adjustments (2022: £171,661).
+The Statement of Financial Activities shows we achieved net income of £260,643 before depreciation and pension adjustments (2023: £263,747).

-The Balance Sheet shows Cash and Net Current Asset positions of £1,007,762 and £641,040 respectively, compared to £844,672 and £593,894 at 31 August 2023.
+The Balance Sheet shows Cash and Net Current Asset positions of £1,093,928 and £856,586 respectively, compared to £1,007,762 and £641,040 at 31 August 2023.

-At 31 August 2023 the net book value of fixed assets was £21,702,186 and movements in tangible fixed assets are shown in Note 14 to the financial statements.
+At 31 August 2024 the net book value of fixed assets was £21,182,652 and movements in tangible fixed assets are shown in Note 15 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the school.